Table of Contents

-If you start young when the puppy is more complacent and easy to handle, he will be used to it when he is older and the task of cutting dog's nails gets a little more difficult.
+When you start with a puppy that's more complacent and easy to handle, he will be used to the process of nail cutting and when he's older, the task will be far less difficult.

 4. Use a Regular or Dog Grooming Table

-By using a table for cutting dog's nails, you can simply stand behind him as he lays on his side.
-This is how professional dog groomers do it as it's the most effective way.
+By using a table for cutting a dog's nails you can simply stand behind him as he lays on his side.
+This is how professional dog groomers do it.

-Using a table for cutting dog's nails makes it easier to get to the nail itself, but you can also lay over the dog using your body weight to keep him still during the process.
-Try and see what makes it more comfortable for your dog first where he's going to stay still.
+Using a table makes it easier to get to the nail itself, but you can also lay over the dog using your body weight to keep him still during the process (be careful – this makes some dogs far more anxious).

 5. Go for Walks on Specific Surface

-Going for regular walks on specific terrain can actually help the process, although it will not remove all of the dead nail on your dog.
-Nevertheless, it's still worth it.
-Especially since professional dog grooming prices can be expensive.
+Going for regular walks on certain terrain can actually help the process, although it will not remove all of the dead nails on your dog.

 6. Ask Your Vet or Local Groomer